Freeman House Recovery

 You pay directly for treatment out of pocket.
 This approach can offer enhanced privacy and flexibility, without involving insurance.
 Exact costs vary based on program and length of stay.
 Contact the center for specific details.

 Consistently praised on Google for their transformative results, Freeman House Recovery immerses clients fully in recovery from substance use—including ketamine addiction—as well as self-destructive behaviours like gambling, gaming, shopping, and workaholism.
-From their upscale lodge in the mountains, they provide individualized primary inpatient treatment including medically supervised detox for up to 23 clients at a time, prioritizing each person’s joy and healing.
+From their upscale lodge an hour from Johannesburg, they provide 35+-day programmes that include medically supervised detox, clinical excellence, luxurious accommodations, and unique therapeutic experiences at a fraction of the cost of comparable U.S. and European programmes.

-Freeman House Recovery offers private and shared rooms with comfortable beds, soothing décor, and some with balconies and spectacular views.
+Freeman House Recovery offers private and shared rooms with comfortable beds, some with balconies and spectacular views.
 Men and women are housed separately, and the lodge features 24-hour security.
-Clients enjoy gourmet meals, tranquil gardens, a pool, gym, sauna and cold plunge, and barbecue area.
+Clients enjoy gourmet meals, tranquil gardens, a pool, gym, sauna and cold plunge, and BBQ area.
 Cell phone use is permitted twice weekly (three times for foreigners), with accommodations available for clients needing additional phone access for work-related responsibilities.

 These highlights are provided by and paid for by the center.